prpole/dissertation/chapter3/norris_capitalocene.md

-This would seem to be another pure expression of the Psychozoic thesis, showing domestication spread over the “earth” both literally (lowercase-e-earth) and figuratively (capital-e-Earth, the planet).
+This would seem to be another pure expression of the Psychozoic thesis, showing domestication spread over the “earth” both literally (lowercase-e-earth) and figuratively (capital-e-Earth, the planet) as the animals replace the ground itself.
 When one considers the context of jackrabbit drives in environmental history, however, the image takes a different focus.
 Why does this ritual exist?
 Why turn out the entire valley for a gruesome ritual when it could be a